liang-bo96/LiveNeuron/docs/user_guide.rst

 Debug Mode
 ^^^^^^^^^^

-Enable debug mode for troubleshooting:
+Debug mode is off by default for a clean UI.
+Enable it when troubleshooting:

 .. code-block:: python